Displays Resources Gallery Get a Quote

 speed tip weldingWith speed welding, the plastic welder, similar to a soldering iron in appearance and wattage, is fitted with a feed tube for the plastic weld rod.
 The speed tip heats the rod and the substrate, while at the same time it presses the molten weld rod into position.
 A bead of softened plastic is laid into the joint, and the parts and weld rod fuse.
 With some types of plastic such as polypropylene, the melted welding rod must be “mixed” with the semi-melted base material being fabricated or repaired.
 These welding techniques have been perfected over time and have been utilized for over 50 years by professional plastic fabricators and repairers internationally.
 Speed tip welding method is a much faster welding technique and with practice can be used in tight corners.
 A version of the speed tip “gun” is essentially a soldering iron with a broad, flat tip that can be used to melt the weld joint and filler material to create a bond.

-Plastic welded applications include:
+Bead Welding Plastic applications include:

 • Thermoplastic tanks for plating, anodizing, cleaning, wastewater treatment and chemical processing industries